 Research & Development

-Our project portfolio currently consists of three projects, Strangvac®, INV274 and INV412 for S. aureus.
+Our project portfolio currently consists of three projects, Strangvac®, INV274 against Strep. suis and INV412 for Staph. aureus.
 The development of the company’s first vaccine candidate, Strangvac®, which is a vaccine against strangles, has gone through clinical trials.
 Good protective effect against a disease, that has lacked both a safe and effective vaccine, was demonstrated.
+The Company’s Marketing Authorization Application (MAA) for review of Strangvac® has now been submitted to the European Medicines Agency (EMA).

 The technology platform is based on research at the Karolinska Institute and the Swedish University of Agricultural Sciences and the company’s first vaccine candidate, Strangvac®, is developed with this technology.
 The technology is based on recombinant proteins instead of killed, or attenuated microorganisms, which are used in conventional vaccines.
 This reduces the risk of serious side effects.
 The concept used, to link together the most important parts of various bacterial surface proteins to fusion proteins, is suited also for other future vaccines in the same way as Strangvac®.
 In this way, several key surface proteins are incorporated into a small number of vaccine components.